Keep your 10.2-inch iPad safe with these rugged cases

 Cons:

-Soke's Luxury Series Case uses strong magnets to place your 7th generation iPad on your fridge.
-Perfect for when you're cooking in the kitchen.

-Best Industrial Design: UAG Metropolis Series Case
+Best industrial design: UAG Metropolis Series Case

 UAG is another well-known brand that many people over the years have relied on.
 As far as its premium industrial design goes, UAG always grades high in that field consistently.
-Its design prowess is so good it usually finds one of its cases in many reviewers top list each year – that says something.
+Its design prowess is so impressive that you'll find these cases in reviewers' top list each year, which definitely says something.

 The Metropolis Series Case has an impressive feather-light composite construction that highlights a solid tactile grip to protect against accidental drops.
-If this thing does happen to hit the floor, then you need not worry as this case delivers with a certification for military drop-test standards.
+If this thing happens to hit the floor, you don't need to worry since this case delivers a certification for military drop-test standards.
 Moreover, users will enjoy its unique adjustable and detachable stand that is perfect for watching videos.
 It comes in black, magma (red), and cobalt (blue) color options.

 Pros: